 API Portalresources.
 Administrators can configure the following Identity Providers with

 API Portalto authenticate users:

 Users who log in to CA API Developer Portal using an external authentication scheme cannot be edited in portal.
 You can, however, map the developer type users to multiple organizations.
 To do so, the portal administrator has to edit the authentication scheme of these users and set the authorization type to Portal.
 For more information, see Map IdP Users to Multiple Organizations.
 This feature allows the administrator to change only the organization and role mapping; other user details cannot be edited.

-Authenticationto add, view, and edit the authentication schemes.
+Administrators can add, view, and can edit the authentication schemes by clicking

 Default Authentication Scheme

 API Portalprovides a default authentication scheme of type CA APIM to manage users in Portal database.
 Administrator can only perform the following operations on the default authentication scheme:

 - Edit the name of the authentication scheme